vvaltchev/tilck/README.md

 *usermode bits* run on the Linux kernel as well.
 That's a **unique feature** in the realm of educational kernels.
 Thanks to that, to build a program for Tilck it's enough to use a `i686-musl` toolchain from [bootlin.com](https://toolchains.bootlin.com).
-Tilck has **no need** have its own set of custom written applications, like most educational kernels do.
+Tilck has **no need** to have its own set of custom written applications, like most educational kernels do.
 It just runs mainstream Linux programs like the **BusyBox** suite.
 While the Linux-compatibility and the monolithic design might be a limitation from the research point of view, on the other side, such decisions bring the whole project